-- Submit your changes for review at https://review.trustedfirmware.org targeting the integration branch. - Add reviewers for your patch: - At least one code owner for each module modified by the patch.
+- From the Gerrit web UI, add reviewers for your patch: - At least one code owner for each module modified by the patch.
 See the list of modules and their Code owners. - At least one maintainer.
 See the list of Maintainers. - If some module has no code owner, try to identify a suitable (non-code owner) reviewer.
 Running git blame on the module's source code can help, as it shows who has been working the most recently on this area of the code.